 One thing rarely taught to music students, beginners or advanced, is specific performance prep strategies.
 Students learn music reading, instrumental technique, specific pieces, music theory, stylistic interpretation, yet they rarely learn how to bridge from the practice room to performance -- and that requires quite a different type of preparation.

 I'm an introverted perfectionist by nature.
 Performing did not come naturally for me, especially solo performing.
 I'm not sure why I stuck with it, except that it's my soul-compulsion and people appreciate my playing.
 Performance ease CAN be learned though!
 Maybe I'll never quite achieve the native joie de performance that Kirby showed running his agility course, but I now have ease, confidence and composure that I never used to have, and it continues to grow.

 Performance Skills sessions with Linda are done with individuals or ensembles, in person or online.
 Ideally we start working together weeks or months before your event.
-But many "last minute people" have excellent results after a just single session a few days before their performance.
+But "last minute people" have had excellent results after a just single session a few days before their performance.

 ...about performance coaching contact Linda here

 I just did one performance coaching session with Linda and this was the best score I’ve had on a Royal Conservatory exam since grade 1.
 I actually enjoyed the exam for once.
 I was relaxed enough to converse with the examiner, which I never did before.
 My concentration was good and I passed my scales for the first time.
 I got high scores on my pieces, and I could really relax and focus on my music.

 I played the best of my jazz career last Wednesday, with ¾ of a lip (not in the strongest of shape).
 The balance really helped my focus and helped me “play with my colleagues!!!”
 Thanks for assisting my growth.